edgedb/easy-edgedb/chapter6/index.md

 }
 ```

 This might make you wonder: what if we do want two-way links?
-There's actually a very convenient way to do it (it's called a **backward link**), but we won't look at it until Chapters 14 and 15.
+There's actually a very cool way to do it called a **backlink** that will let us give `MinorVampire` a link based on what links _to_ it, but we won't look at it until Chapters 14 and 15.
 If you're really curious you can skip to those chapters but there's a lot more to learn before then.

 ## Just type \<json> to generate json